 To deal with this influx in traffic, ports are increasingly turning to automated data collection methods and improved infrastructure that can help operators more quickly and efficiently manage shipments.
 Lehmacher in particular singled out Yiantin as an example of what the modern port will likely look like.

 Located near Hong Kong in southern China, the port in Yiantin is noteworthy because of its setup.
-Unlike some other global cargo points, the facility in Yiantin is particularly well connected to other supply chain routes like railroad.
+Unlike some other global cargo points, the facility in Yiantin is particularly well connected to other supply chain routes like railroads.
 That way, port operators can use data collection software to determine where a shipment is headed and quickly make sure it is handled properly and sent toward the right location using the best transportation method available.

 "More efficient container yards, better rail access and taking steps to ensure full integration with regional and national transportation plans are just some of the smart moves port businesses and local governments can examine to ensure they are offering the services and facilities their customers - businesses and people – need," Lehmacher wrote.
 "And that they are offering them where they are needed."